Growing Tomatoes Indoors

 Planting and Container

 When choosing a container the most important thing is to make sure it has good drainage and can adequately “breath”.
 In most cases, it’s recommended to use clay pots as they provide both of the above.
-Other containers and pots will work, but you need to take extra care that the soil doesn’t remain too wet which can lead to root rot.
+Clay pots are porous and whisk away water, which can combat issues with overwatering.

 You can always start your tomato plants from seedlings, but many gardeners opt to start from seeds.
 Many indoor growers will plant multiple batches of plants a few weeks apart.
-This gives them the best chance of a successful plant, as well as giving them flexibility to try out different varieties.
+This gives them the best chance of a successful plant, as well as giving them the flexibility to try out different varieties.

 Sunlight and Location